tf-encrypted/tf-seal/README.md

 ## Usage

-Here's an example how you would compute a simple matrix multiplication:
+The following demonstrates how to perform a matrix multiplication using homomorphic encryption inside of TensorFlow.

 ```
 import numpy as np